kanuio9/Sample-page/README.md

 # Sample-page
-Sample page to run some operations
+Sample page to run some operation.